-Our inventories comprise sellable finished goods, raw materials bought on behalf of our contract manufacturers, and faulty units returned under our warranty policy.
+Our inventories comprise sellable finished goods, raw materials bought for own manufacturing or on behalf of our contract manufacturers, and faulty units returned under our warranty policy.

 Sellable finished goods and raw material inventories are valued at the lower of cost or market, based on the moving average cost method.
 Certain factors could affect the realizable value of our inventories, including market and economic conditions, technological changes, existing product changes (mainly due to cost reduction activities), and new product introductions.
 We consider historic usage, expected demand, anticipated sales price, the effect of new product introductions, product obsolescence, product merchantability, and other factors when evaluating the value of inventories.
 Inventory write-downs are equal to the difference between the cost of inventories and their estimated fair market value.
-Inventory write-downs are recorded as cost of revenues in the accompanying statements of operations and were \$2.5 million, \$0.1 million, and \$1.4 million, in fiscal 2016, the six months ended December 31, 2016, and in the year ended December 31, 2017, respectively.
+Inventory write-downs are recorded as cost of revenues in the accompanying statements of operations and were \$2.5 million, \$0.1 million, \$1.4 million and \$0.9 million, in fiscal 2016, the six months ended December 31, 2016, in the year ended December 31, 2018, respectively.